About the Now & Up Project

 It doesn’t matter if the crimes we see reflect the behaviour of less than 1% of the population.

-If they occupy 90% of news stories and column inches, that’s the space they will occupy in our brains.
+If these crimes occupy 90% of news stories and column inches, that’s the space they will occupy in our brains.

 A fentanyl strength diet of Social Media outrage has wired us for anxiety, suspicion and hopelessness.